-Germany take on Finland in Group B
+Germany secure dominant win over Finland

 Post update

-Attempt missed.
-Sara Däbritz (Germany) left footed shot from the left side of the box is too high.
-Assisted by Klara Bühl.
+Attempt saved.
+Laura Freigang (Germany) right footed shot from the right side of the six yard box is saved in the top right corner.
+Assisted by Alexandra Popp with a cross.

 Post update